f2prateek/dart/README.md

 Default Values
 --------------
-You can assign any values to your fields to be used as default values, just as you would in regular "injection"-free code.
+You can assign any values to your fields to be used as default values, just as you would in regular "binding"-free code.
 ```java
 @InjectExtra String title = "Default Title";
 ```
-This value will be overridden after you call `inject()`.
-Remember to use the `@Nullable` annotation, if this injection is optional.
+This value will be overridden after you call `bind()`.
+Remember to use the `@Nullable` annotation, if this binding is optional.

 Bonus
 -----